ViewComponent/view_component/README.md

 Provide entire objects if passing more than two attributes from the same object.

-Name components for what they render, not what they accept (`AvatarComponent` instead of `UserComponent`)
+Name components for what they render, not what they accept. (`AvatarComponent` instead of `UserComponent`)

 #### Quick start